Yakov Frenkel: Early scientific career

 In the last years of the Great War and until 1921 Frenkel was involved (along with Igor Tamm) in the foundation of the University in Crimea (his family moved to Crimea due to the deteriorating health of his mother).
 From 1921 till the end of his life, Frenkel worked at the Physico-Technical Institute.
 Beginning in 1922, Frenkel published a book virtually every year.
 In 1924, he published 16 papers (of which 5 were basically German translations of his other publications in Russian), three books, and edited multiple translations.
 He was the author of the first theoretical course in the Soviet Union.
 For his distinguished scientific service, he was elected a corresponding member of the USSR Academy of Sciences in 1929.

 He married Sara Isakovna Gordin in 1920.
 They had two sons, Sergei and Viktor (Victor).
 He served as a visiting professor at the University of Minnesota in the United States for a short period of time around 1930.

 Early works of Yakov Frenkel focused on electrodynamics, statistical mechanics and relativity, though he soon switched to the quantum theory.
 Paul Ehrenfest, whom he met at a conference in Leningrad, encouraged him to go abroad for collaborations which he did in 1925–1926, mainly in Hamburg and Göttingen, and met with Albert Einstein in Berlin.
 It was during this period when Schrödinger published his groundbeaking papers on wave mechanics; Heisenberg's had appeared shortly before.
-Frenkel enthusiastically entered the field through discussions (he reportedly discovered what is now called the Klein–Gordon equation simultaneously with Oscar Klein) but his first scientific paper on the matter (considering electrodynamics in metals) was published in 1927.
+Frenkel enthusiastically entered the field through discussions (he reportedly discovered what is now called the Klein–Gordon equation simultaneously with Oskar Klein) but his first scientific paper on the matter (considering electrodynamics in metals) was published in 1927.

-In 1927–1930, he discovered the reason for the existence of domains in ferromagnetics; worked on the theory of resonance broadening and collision broadening of the spectral lines; developed a theory of electric resistance on the boundary of two metals on of a metal and a semiconductor.
+In 1927–1930, he discovered the reason for the existence of domains in ferromagnetics; worked on the theory of resonance broadening and collision broadening of the spectral lines; developed a theory of electric resistance on the boundary of two metals and of a metal and a semiconductor.